-Blog posts are how Google finds about your blog and its content.
+Blog posts are how Google finds out about your blog and its content.
 Search engines like Google account for 60-80% of all traffic to a blog post.
-So it’s important you write content and on a consistent basis.
+So it’s important you write content consistently.

-- Write to your audience’s needs, not yours (however, they might be the same).
+- Write to your audience’s needs, not yours (bonus if they are the same).

 - Research popular search terms.

-- Write on a regular basis.
+- Write regularly.
 Start off with a goal.
 I recommend a new post once a week.

 - Focus on quality, not quantity.
-Write epic posts that have at least 2,000 words of in-depth insight, rather than a whole bunch of useless 400-word articles.
+Write epic posts with at least 2,000 words of in-depth insight rather than a bunch of useless 400-word articles.

 - Promote.
 If a tree falls in a forest, does it make a sound?
 Post on social media, figure out SEO for bloggers and create a mailing list so your readers can receive updates.

-If you made it to the end, you are one of the selected few.
+You are among the selected few if you made it to the end.
 You have completed the first step in a journey that can be life-changing for you.